Ghostcandywyj/STMLocator/README.md

 # STMLocator
-This is an original implementation of STMLocator of (Bug Localization via Supervised Topic Modeling)[...]
+This is an original implementation of STMLocator of (Bug Localization via Supervised Topic Modeling)

 More information is able to added in the future.

-Same copy can be found in our (group site)[https://github.com/SoftWiser-group/STMLocator]
+Same copy can be found in our [group site](https://github.com/SoftWiser-group/STMLocator)

 ## Usage
 ```